bugsnag/bugsnag-php/README.md

 [![StyleCI Status](https://styleci.io/repos/7568230/shield?branch=master)](https://styleci.io/repos/7568230)

 The Bugsnag error reporter for PHP gives you instant notification of errors and exceptions in your PHP applications.
+Learn more about [automatic PHP error reporting with Bugsnag](https://www.bugsnag.com/platforms/php/).

 ## Features